UX Metrics: The Essential Toolkit for User-Centric Design

 Source: Lido

-Bounce rate also helps compare products to determine how the user-friendliness factor stacks up against other websites.
-If users are making purchases and taking actions more readily on other websites, companies can see what those websites are doing differently and optimize their offerings accordingly.
 Additionally, bounce rates can be used to gauge user interest in newly offered services or products from the company.
 Suppose the newer products are receiving more engagement.
-In that case, the company can evaluate if these products are more relevant or if the navigation scheme to access them is better than others not getting as much attention.
+In that case, the company can evaluate if these products are more relevant or if the navigation scheme to access them is better than others that are not getting as much attention.

 Conversion Rate

-A website looking to sell products must know what percentage of its visitors are being converted into paying customers.
-The same logic can be applied to users creating accounts, showing that the website or product has generated their interest.
-This metric, known as a conversion rate, and it aids businesses in understanding which pages or campaigns are the dominant drivers of their conversions.
+This metric is known as a conversion rate, and it aids businesses in understanding which pages or campaigns are the dominant drivers of their conversions.
 By evaluating the aspects of a website that are more relevant to users, websites can be redesigned so that those features assist in driving conversion rates up for products suffering from lackluster performance.

 Companies can increase their sales and stay competitive by improving on the underperforming products.
 Evaluating what users do on the website leads them to convert to paying customers.
 This is an important analysis area because it highlights what works, which content is most relevant, which navigation works best, and how companies can adjust their strategies to drive sales.